EdordoPng/EdordoPng.github.io/src/content/projects/conformant-elevator.md

 * **Solver:** Clingo (using `incmode`, `forall`, and `exists` encodings)
 * **Paradigm:** Logic Programming under Uncertainty
 * **Validation:** Tested against 8 increasingly complex instances (`instance01.lp` to `instance08.lp`).

+## Note
+This project builds upon the foundational logic established in the Smart Elevator Control project, introducing uncertainty handling.

 ---
 *This project demonstrates the ability to reason about robust AI systems that must operate correctly even with faulty sensors or missing data.*